1. Operating lease treatment under ASC 842 vs. ASC 840: What changed?

 How is the rent-free period shown on the amortization schedule

 The rent-free period is shown on the amortization table as seven months of no payment with the periodic straight-line expense accruing as deferred rent.
 Below is a summary of the columns in the amortization table impacted by the free rent:

 - Cash Payment: This is the exact amount paid out each month.

 - Expense: This is the periodic rent expense calculated from the total payment amount divided evenly over the number of months in the lease term, also known as straight-line rent expense.

 - Deferred Rent: This is the difference between the expense incurred and the cash paid.
 In the first seven months, the company has free rent so the deferred rent amount is the total of the expense for the month.

 - Deferred Rent Balance: This is the cumulative difference between the expense incurred and the cash paid.
-As the expense is greater than the payment the balance increases and when the expense is less than the payment the balance decreases until it is $0 at the end of the lease term.
+When the expense is greater than the payment the balance increases and when the expense is less than the payment the balance decreases until it is $0 at the end of the lease term.

 Since the company elected to not present comparative financials, they must calculate the present value of the remaining lease payments as of their transition date.
-FASB guidance requires private entities to use the rate inherent in the lease, unless that rate is not readily determinable.
+ASC 842 requires private entities to use the rate inherent in the lease, unless that rate is not readily determinable.
 If the implicit rate is not determinable, the tenant has the option to use their incremental borrowing rate or a risk-free rate.

 After recording the ROU asset and lease liability as of transition, the tenant would prepare an amortization table under ASC 842 to assist with the calculation of the periodic entries moving forward.
 Below is the amortization schedule for the lease in the example as of the transition date for a private company.